Posted: Jan 4, 2021 5:26 AM

 COVID-19 response teams

-As of Feb.
-1, 2021, the ongoing work of facilitating timely, appropriate and consistent action in response to COVID-19 is being led by Risk Management Services through an advisory group of senior leaders and an operational team.
+The ongoing work of facilitating timely, appropriate and consistent action in response to COVID-19 is led by Risk Management Services in collaboration with an advisory group of senior leaders and an operational team.

 COVID-19 Advisory Committee